Google Stitch vs Lazy AI

 - What is the main difference between Google Stitch and Lazy AI?

 - Google Stitch focuses on generate ui from natural language descriptions while Lazy AI highlights no-code workflows.
-Both target vibe & no-code builders, but their onboarding, AI depth, and pricing models feel different.
+Both target app-builders, but their onboarding, AI depth, and pricing models feel different.

 - Which tool is better for speed and flow?